RandomSeeded/GoToys/src/island-perimeter/NOTES.md

 4) How to calculate 'perimeter' of the island?
 It SEEMS like that's basically going to be 1 unit for every cell of water that a cell of land touches (including edges)
 5) So every time a cell of land does not have a cell of land next to it (in a given direction), that's one unit of perimeter.

+NOTES:

+Arrays appear to be of fixed size
+Slices are not